nicohlr/ipychart/docs/docs/user_guide/configuration.md

 # Configuration

 The options argument of the chart allows you to configure the chart as you want.
-In this section, we will go through each arguments of the options dict that you'll pass to your chart instance.
+In this section, we will go through each arguments of the options dictionary that you'll pass to your chart instance.
 Each of them allows you to configure a specific aspect of your chart.

 :::tip Note
 The options relating to the modification of the scales are very complete and are therefore the subject of a separate section of the documentation.
 You can find this section [**here**](/user_guide/scales).